MicrosoftDocs/visualstudio-docs/docs/install/import-export-installation-configurations.md

 ### Extensions
 We are in the process of rolling out support for extensions in the *.vsconfig files.

-Starting in Visual Studio 2022 version 17.9, you can now specify public marketplace or local private extensions in the *.vsconfig file and use the Visual Studio Installer to load them machine wide, meaning that they are available for all users.
-Because these extensions are installed machine wide, whoever installs them must have admin permissions, or they must have been granted control of the installer via the [AllowStandardUserControl](https://aka.ms/vs/setup/policies) policy.
+Starting in [Visual Studio 2022 version 17.9](/visualstudio/releases/2022/release-notes), you can now specify public Visual Studio Marketplace or local private extensions in the `*.vsconfig` file and use the Visual Studio Installer to load them machine wide making it available for all users.
+Since these extensions are installed machine wide, to install you must have admin permissions, or have been granted control of the installer via the [AllowStandardUserControl](https://aka.ms/vs/setup/policies) policy.
 Note that any extensions previously installed by the Visual Studio Extension Manager had the capability of being (and were typically) installed per user, not machine wide, and the user didn't need to have admin permissions to install.

 Starting in Visual Studio 2022 version 17.10 Preview 2, you can now use the Visual Studio installer to `export` machine-wide marketplace extensions into the *.vsconfig file.
 We suspect that this functionality may not cover all the different scenarios.
 If you would like the `export` functionality to support additional types of extensions, [please let us know](https://developercommunity.visualstudio.com/t/Ability-to-export-non-marketplace-or-use/10602937).

 There are a few known caveats with supporting extensions in the config file.

-1. The Visual Studio Installer only supports importing certain types of extensions, such as those contained in a *.vsix package or those that aren't excceedingly "complicated".
+1. The Visual Studio Installer only supports importing certain types of extensions, such as those contained in a `*.vsix` package or those that aren't exceedingly "complicated".
 If you have an extension that is not being loaded via a config file properly, please let us know about it via a new [Developer Community suggestion](https://developercommunity.visualstudio.com/VisualStudio/suggest).
 1. Only extensions that are hosted on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/) will trigger the automatic "missing" detection and installation if the *.vsconfig file is in a solution directory.
 If you would like this logic to include extensions that were installed from a non-marketplace location, please provide details about your scenario here().
 1. You will need to use the new `--allowUnsignedExtensions` parameter to programmatically allow unsigned extensions to be loaded.
 This can also be included in the *response.json* if installing from a layout.
 Use the `"allowUnsignedExtensions" : true` syntax as described in the [Example customized layout response file content](/visualstudio/install/automated-installation-with-response-file#example-customized-layout-response-file-content) documentation

-All machine wide extensions are automatically updated typically once a day via a scheduled task.
+All machine-wide extensions are automatically updated typically once a day via a scheduled task.
 You can find more information [here](/visualstudio/ide/finding-and-using-visual-studio-extensions#automatic-extension-updates).

 The .vsconfig file format that includes extensions should look like this.